SimulateAnything/renai-acoustic-levitation-v0/2d_demos/README.md

 # demo_002

+In this simulation we use the size of the phased array as 8.

-When the array elements was reduced to 8, then the movement was slow.
+When the array elements was reduced to 8, then the simulation was slow.
 <img src="/2d_demos/output_screenshots/Screenshot from 2023-09-03 16-11-25.png" alt="Screenshot">

-running the simulation gave such feeling.

 <img src="/2d_demos/output_screenshots/Screenshot from 2023-09-03 16-11-30.png" alt="Screenshot">